Deadlifts are awesome, anyone can agree with that. They are considered to be the ultimate test in overall body strength.

 DEADLIFTS – BACK DAY

 It is recommended that, when doing deadlifts on back day, you don’t take the movement to muscle failure.
 The best way to incorporate deadlifts for this day is to do lower reps and go heavier.
-It’s best to deadlifts only once a week or even less, as the lower back, with its large amount of tendinous tissue, is one of the slowest areas of the body to recover.
+It’s best to deadlifts only once a week or even less, like the lower back, with its large amount of tendinous tissue, is one of the slowest areas of the body to recover.

-Other exercises that will help you on a back day routine are: T-bar rows, dumbbell shrugs, pulley rows and pull-ups.
+Other exercises that will help you on a back day routine are T-bar rows, dumbbell shrugs, pulley rows, and pull-ups.